 As a health-conscious person, you are likely already aware of the importance of indoor air quality to you and your family’s comfort, health, and well-being.
 For most people, indoor air quality primarily concerns the level of particulates and other matter in the home’s air.
 However, many overlook the importance of humidity and its impact on their health.
 Indeed, whether you suffer from respiratory issues like asthma or not, controlling indoor humidity is a key factor in maintaining good indoor air quality and maintaining comfort and health in the home.

 According to the CDC, one in 13 people in the U.S. has asthma.
 This equates to roughly 28 million sufferers of chronic respiratory conditions.
 It affects around 7.7 percent of adults and roughly 8.4 percent of children in the country.
 In fact, asthma is the leading chronic respiratory illness in children, with around 6 million kids under age 18 affected in 2015.
 For such individuals, maintaining good levels of indoor humidity is particularly crucial.
 However, when indoor humidity levels are too high or too low, they can negatively impact even otherwise healthy people’s health.

 Ideally, humidity in the home should be maintained at a level of between 35 to 50 percent.
 When it drops below 35 percent, as it is more likely to do during the drier fall and winter months, it can prompt irritations of the skin, eyes, throat, and nasal passages and cause chronic coughing to occur.
 When it rises above 50 percent, humidity can wreak even more havoc.
-High indoor humidity promotes an environment that’s conducive to things like dust mites and mold spores, which can trigger allergic reactions.
-It can also provide an optimal breeding ground for various types of infectious diseases and even cause serious health risks like heat stroke.
+High indoor humidity promotes an environment conducive to dust mites and mold spores, which can trigger allergic reactions.
+It can also provide an optimal breeding ground for various infectious diseases and even cause serious health risks like heat stroke.

 High Indoor Humidity: Why It’s a Problem